History & landmarks

 In the village

-Independent bookshop in a converted chapel.
-Worth a browse even if you don't normally buy books.
+Forum Books: independent bookshop in a converted chapel, worth a browse even if you don't normally buy books.
+RE: to the left of the garage, amazing vintage finds, impossible to leave empty-handed.

 In the village